levigbeverly/levigbeverly.github.io/docs/references/put-update-venue.md

 ## Description

 Updates an existing `venues` object.
+Specify the venue to update by entering the venue id at the end of the request URL.

 Enter the venue information to update in the response body.

 ## Request properties